-Pre-session: you and the therapist will talk about your issues and come up with an intension to use music.
-An intension may be a question for yourself, something that you would like to have an insight or different perspective, or what you would like to explore within yourself.
+Pre-session: You and the therapist will talk about your life and issues and decide on an intension to use music.
+An intension may be a question to yourself, something that you would like to have an insight or different perspective, or what you would like to explore within yourself.

-Relaxation: The therapist will then provide a brief relaxation to relax your body and focus your mind.
+Induction: The therapist will then provide a brief relaxation to loosen your body and focus your mind.

 Music-Imagery Experience: As you listen to the music, you will verbally report your spontaneous imagery with the music to the therapist.
-Imagery may be visual, kinesthetic such as heaviness in the chest and tingling on your hands, intuitive like “a-ha,” and emotional.
-The therapist may ask questions, intensify your imagery, or release depending on what is needed in the moment.
+Imagery may be visual, kinesthetic, intuitive, and emotional.
+The therapist may ask questions, intensify your imagery experience, or help you release something depending on what is needed in the moment.

 Fellow of the Association for Music and Imagery (FAMI)